mathyousee/power-platform-snippets/power-automate.md

 Web API documentation from docs.microsoft.com - <https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/associate-disassociate-entities-using-web-api>

-## Lookup relationships when using Create New Record action in Common Data Service (Current Environment) connector
+## Lookup relationships when using Create New Record action in Dataverse (Current Environment) connector

 Couldn't find the syntax for how to relate to a record in a standard lookup for a new record.
 I didn't want to have to create the record, then relate the records in a separate step (stubbornness?).
 The value format for the lookup field is: